automadcms/automad-package-registry/README.md

 A _curated_ list of [Automad](https://automad.org) packages that can be installed using the dashboard.

 > [!IMPORTANT]
+> This repository is not open to external contributions.
+Pull requests will not be reviewed or merged.

+> [!NOTE]
 > Currently only packages that contain themes that can be installed using the dashboard are registered here.

 ## Adding Packages